locaweb/leela-docs/general/architecture.rst

 generates.

-The reason this must be a continuous operation is that the timeline purges dead nodes, i.e., nodes that are not sending register messages.
+The reason this must be a continuous operation is that the timeline purges dead nodes, i.e., nodes that are not sending register messages in a timely manner.

 DMPROC
 ======